Hello everyone, and welcome to another Singaporean review! On this shiok Sunday, I’m reviewing a new single-breasted suit from Mohan’s Custom Tailors.

 If you’re on a budget, Mohan’s is a safe bet – they are one of the best affordable tailors out there.
 Max Mohan is renowned in the industry (the Government even did a video on him), and his in-house tailors are vastly experienced.
 In terms of fit and workmanship, the garments from Mohan’s Custom Tailors punches above their price point.
 At under $500, you will be much better off getting a suit from Mohan’s, instead of those young tailors with aggressive Facebook ads.
 Despite the traditional feel of their establishment, Mohan’s has proven to be able to produce modern, clean-looking suits – I don’t think my latest suit from them looks dated at all.
 They also have a short lead time (1-2 weeks) due to their in-house tailoring capabilities, so if you’re on a tight schedule Mohan’s is an easy recommendation for the price.

 Just for my readers, Mohan’s is offering a free shirt with every suit purchase from $350 and up!
 Simply quote “WAHSOSHIOK” whilst making your appointment or flash this post at the store to enjoy the complimentary shirt.
-While suits at Mohan’s start at $350, I recommend topping up an additional $100 for a half-canvassed construction.
-As such, I recommend the $450 half-canvassed mixed wool suit, which comes with a free polyester cotton shirt.
-For those looking for better material (important if you’re planning on wearing the suit/shirt frequently), my advice would be to go for the $550 half-canvassed full wool suit, with a free full cotton shirt included.
-The $100 increment may be substantial, but it is definitely worth it.
+While suits at Mohan’s start at $250, I recommend topping up for the $450 half-canvassed mixed wool suit, which comes with a free polyester cotton shirt.
+For those looking for better material (important if you’re planning on wearing the suit/shirt frequently), my advice would be to go for the $650 half-canvassed full wool suit, with a free full cotton shirt included.
+The $200 increment may be substantial, but it is definitely worth it.

 View Mohan’s website here.